The moduli space of Fano manifolds with K\"ahler-Ricci solitons: K ahler--Ricci soliton and K-stability

 \begin{rem} A pair $(X, \xi')$ of a $\mathbb{Q}$-Fano variety $X$ and a holomorphic vector field $\xi'$ is called K-(semi/poly)stable if $\xi := \mathrm{Im} \xi'$ generates a closed real torus $T_\mathbb{R}$ and $(X, T)$ is K-(semi/poly)stable where $T$ denotes the complexification of the closed real torus $T_\mathbb{R}$.
 In this case, the vector $\xi \in \mathrm{Lie} (T_\mathbb{R}) = N_\mathbb{R}$ is of course K-optimal.

 We call $X$ modified K-(semi/poly)stable if there exists a torus action $X \curvearrowleft T$ which makes $X$ K-(semi/poly)stable with respect to the action. \end{rem}

 \begin{rem} Note that a K-(semi/poly)stable Fano $T$-manifold is \textit{not} necessarily a K-(semi/poly)stable Fano manifold (with respect to the trivial torus action), but only a \textit{modified} K-(semi/poly)stable Fano manifold.
-However, suppose $X$ is a Fano $T$-manifold, $T' \subset T$ is a subtorus and the K-optimal vector $\xi'$ with respect to the $T'$-action coincides with the K-optimal vector $\xi$ with respect to the $T$-action, then the Fano $T$-manifold $X$ is K-(semi/poly)stable if and only if the Fano $T'$-manifold $X$ is.
-This is proved in \cite{DatSze} and also proved in \cite{LiXu, LWX3} by an algebraic method for $\xi=0$. \end{rem}
+However, suppose $X$ is a Fano $T$-manifold, $\tilde{T} \subset T$ is a sub-torus and the K-optimal vector $\tilde{\xi}$ with respect to the $\tilde{T}$-action coincides with the K-optimal vector $\xi$ with respect to the $T$-action (i.e. $\xi \in \mathrm{Lie} (\tilde{T})$), then the Fano $T$-manifold $X$ is K-(semi/poly)stable if and only if the Fano $\tilde{T}$-manifold $X$ is.
+This is proved in \cite{DatSze} and recently proved by purely algebraic method in \cite{LiXu, LWX3} for the KE case ($\xi=0, T = 0$). \end{rem}

-We introduce a gentle Fano $T$-manifold as a Fano $T$-manifold inseparable from a smooth Fano $T$-manifold admitting K\"ahler-Ricci soliton.
+We introduce a gentle Fano $T$-manifold as a Fano $T$-manifold inseparable from a smooth Fano $T$-manifold admitting K\"ahler--Ricci soliton.

 \begin{defin}[gentle Fano] A Fano $T$-manifold $X$ is called \textit{gentle} if there is a $T$-equivariant deformation $\mathcal{X} \to \Delta$ with an isomorphism $\mathcal{X}|_{\Delta^*} \cong X \times \Delta^*$ such that its central fiber $\mathcal{X}_0$ is a smooth K-polystable Fano $T$-manifold.
 We call $\mathcal{X} \to \Delta$ a \textit{gentle degeneration}. \end{defin}